 Be a listening ear for those who need someone to talk to, within reason.
 You have to take care of your mental health too, especially if you’re still grieving.

 Pull Yourself Through Survival Guilt

-Experiencing survival guilt after someone close to you commits suicide is normal.
+Experiencing survival guilt after someone close to you dies by suicide is normal.
 You can’t help but feel like you could have helped them if you’d noticed their symptoms.

 It’s enough to take a huge toll on your mental health, but we’re here to help.
 Contact us to ask about our counseling services today.